Shou Pu Erh

 Deep dark brown-red

-Pu Erh Tea - Shou Jing Mai Leng 2018
+Pu Erh Tea - Shou Jingmai Leng 2018

 Pu Erh Tea

-Pu Erh tea is a so-called post-fermented tea whose leaves, similar to green tea, are first wilted, roasted and then rolled.
-Characteristic for Pu Erh is a relatively light, low-temperature heating and a slow, gentle drying of the leaves in the open air.
-This is followed by the fermentation phase, which is central to Pu Erh, and for which the tea is pressed into tight cakes.
-In this process, naturally occurring bacterial cultures are trapped between the leaves and cause the aromatic development of the tea over the course of months to decades.
-This is not to be confused with the oxidation-based production of black or oolong tea, in which the enzymes of the tea plant play a central role.
-In fermentation or maturation, a distinction is made in particular between sheng pu erh that has been stored and naturally matured for several years and often decades, and pu erh that has been rapidly matured (Shou) in special processing steps.
-Authentic Pu Erhs are made exclusively from leaves and buds of tea trees native to the Chinese province of Yunnan, which often grow wild.
-Particularly matured vintage Pu Erhs from special growing areas or specific vintages can fetch enormously high sales prices and are not readily available even on the Chinese market.
+Pu Erh tea is a so-called "post-fermented" tea that, similar to Chinese green tea, is first withered, roasted and then rolled.
+Traditionally, Pu Erh is only heated to a relatively low temperature and slowly, gently dried in the open air.
+Central to the production of Pu Erh is the period of fermentation after the leaves have been pressed into a cake form.
+Naturally occurring bacterial cultures present in the environment become enclosed between the leaves and, over the course of months or even decades, the tea's unique character gradually develops.
+This differs from the oxidation-based production of teas such as black tea and Oolong, in which the enzymes of the tea plant itself play the central role.
+In terms of fermentation or ageing, a distinction is made between naturally matured Sheng (“raw”) Pu Erhs, which are stored for many years and often decades, and Shou (or “ripe”) Pu Erhs, which undergo an accelerated ageing process through specific additional processing steps.
+Authentic Pu Erhs are produced exclusively from the leaves and buds of tea trees native to China’s Yunnan province, many of which grow wild.
+Particularly well-aged vintage Pu Erhs from specific growing areas or harvest years can command extraordinarily high prices and are not readily available even on the Chinese market.

 Yoshien Labortests